-Steamed plain rice and Miso soup are the staple food of the Japanese, so a variety of condiments for rice are available at supermarkets in Japan.
+Steamed plain rice and miso soup are the staples of the Japanese diet, so a wide range of condiments for rice are available at supermarkets in Japan.

 Among those, “Furikake (ふりかけ)” is especially popular and comes in many varieties like these.

-Furikake is a rice seasoning that consists of mini flakes made from various foods such as meat, fish, eggs, seaweed, and sesame seeds, and we enjoy it sprinkling over rice.
+Furikake is a rice seasoning consisting of dry mini flakes or granules processed from ingredients such as meat, fish, eggs, seaweed, and sesame seeds, and we enjoy it sprinkling over rice.

-Furikake is relatively well-known in some countries and, in recent years, can be bought on online shopping sites like Amazon.com.
+Furikake is relatively well known in some countries and, in recent years, can be bought on online marketplaces like Amazon.com.